yangeorget/nucs/DOCUMENTATION.md

 - each time we update the domain of **v_0**, we also need to update the domain of **v_1** (and vice versa)
 - from the point of view of the variable choice heuristic, the problem is made arbitrarily large and it makes no difference whether **v_0** or **v_1** is selected
+- from the point of view of the backtracking mechanism, there are two variables to store and restore

 We can efficiently replace both domains by a single shared domain and two offsets **4** and **0**: